 - Contact Trafford’s travel coordination unit as early as possible in the morning of the day their child is due to travel, if the child has only just begun to show signs of illness.
 The office is open from 7am in the morning on 0161 912 5055 and you can also contact the office by sending a text message to 07860 052684 or emailing firstname.lastname@example.org.

 When travel assistance is cancelled due to illness, it will only be reinstated when the parent/carer notifies the Trafford’s travel coordination unit.
 This notification should be given on the day before the child is due to return to school.

 Where parents/carers, on more than two occasions fail to cancel travel assistance for their child before it arrives, the child’s transport provision may be suspended for a period of time or permanently withdrawn.
 Parents/carers will be responsible for ensuring their child’s regular attendance at school in such circumstances.

 In the event that a parent/carer is unable to meet their child at the specified time and location, transport providers are required to take the child to the nearest place of safety and notify the Council’s Social Work Service.

 Parents/carers must provide an emergency address, located within one mile of their home address or the pick-up point, where their child can be dropped off in an emergency.

 At times, parents/carers may need to make emergency alternative arrangements for the handover of their child to a nominated responsible adult.
-In these cases parents/carers must notify Trafford’s travel coordination unit and make suitable arrangements to ensure their child’s safety.
+In these cases parents/carers must notify Trafford’s travel coordination unit in writing either by email or text message and make suitable arrangements to ensure their child’s safety.